ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_time.rst

 Define a time scoping
 ---------------------

-To animate across time we first need to define the time steps of interest.
+To animate across time, you must define the time steps you are interested in.
-Here we get all the time steps available in the |TimeFreqSupport|, but you can also filter them.
+This tutorial retrieves all the time steps available in |TimeFreqSupport|, but you can also filter them.
-For more information on how to define a scoping check the ``Narrow down data`` tutorial in the :ref:`ref_tutorials_import_data` tutorials section.
+For more information on how to define a scoping, see the ``Narrow down data`` tutorial in the :ref:`ref_tutorials_import_data` tutorials section.

 .. jupyter-execute::